hansonkd/Tino/README.md

 ### Uvicorn

 Tino is built on the popular ASGI server Uvicorn.
 Its still a bit of a work in progress as Tino is NOT an ASGI framework so we get some warnings, but things are working.
 See [run_tino_multi.py](https://github.com/hansonkd/Tino/blob/master/bench/run_tino_multi.py) for an example of passing Uvicorn arguments.
 SSL and `workers` are working but I wouldn't expect too many other config options to work.

+### Why not ProtocolBuffers, CapnProto, etc.

+Most other protocols that you have to generate are much much much more complex and thus are not widely implemented.
+The support of individual languages is iffy too.
+By choosing a simple protocol and simple serialization, we have ensured that we have a client in nearly language as nearly every language has a Redis client and MsgPack library.

 ### The Basics